warlord0/MickHargraves/notes/characters/Character - Philip Weiss.md

 - Could serve as a bridge between the human and supernatural elements of the story
 - His connection to the sigil suggests his crimes may have had occult motivations beyond what was originally understood
-- The nature of his relationship with "Dr. Eliza Crane" and the current abductions remains to be explored
+- The nature of his relationship with "Dr. Eleanor Crane" and the current abductions remains to be explored
 - His psychological insights might make him uniquely aware of Mick's possession by Marchosias

 This profile covers what we currently know about Philip Weiss and should serve as a solid foundation for future chapters involving his character.